cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 ### General Principles for Safety in the Bell Tower

-This list is intended to help you and the ***[church authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** to spot hazards and identify controls.
+This list is intended to help you and the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** to spot hazards and identify controls.
 Please do not think that you can complete a risk assessment just from this list.
 Your assessment should be based on the tower where you ring and an assessment of risks and mitigations.

 - A clean and tidy environment must be maintained within the tower.
 -    This is more likely to be achieved by encouraging a 'tidy culture', rather than by